 All in all, I was getting my ass kicked.

-By - and I cannot possibly stress this enough - nine year olds.
+By – and I cannot possibly stress this enough – nine-year-olds.

-This was 8th grade karate class all over again.
+This was 8th-grade karate class all over again.

-I felt warmth pool in mouth and spat out the blood that had gathered there as I stood up again, though my legs wouldn't quite hold me up and I kept swaying.
-Through we weren't allowed to use the proper Gentle Fist for now, only the chakra-less version of it, it still hurt like you wouldn't believe.
+I felt warmth pool in my mouth and spat out the blood that had gathered there as I stood up again, though my legs wouldn't quite hold me up and I kept swaying.
+Though we weren't allowed to use the proper Gentle Fist for now, only the chakra-less version of it, it still hurt like you wouldn't believe.